Prepare the map and form

 The Layer options pane appears with the Options tab open.

-- For Target, click the text box and type the new target for your class.
+- For Target, click the text box and type the new target of litter to pick up for your class, for example, 150.
 Press Enter to apply the change.

 The target value updates on your KPI card.